1985 World Series: Game 7

 The Cardinals' .185 batting average was the lowest for a seven-game World Series until the New York Yankees hit .183 in the 2001 World Series against the Arizona Diamondbacks.
 The Cardinals also scored only thirteen total runs—an all-time low for a seven-game series—scoring only once in the final 26 innings of the series.
 If they had held on for the win in Game 6, they still would have been outscored in the series 15–13.

-The Royals did not play in another postseason game until the 2014 American League Wild Card Game.

 This was Kansas City's second major professional sports championship, joining the Chiefs' victory in Super Bowl IV in January 1970.
-Each franchise has added one championship, the Royals in 2015 and the Chiefs in Super Bowl LIV in February 2020.
+These franchises have since added four more championships, with the Royals winning the 2015 World Series, and the Chiefs winning Super Bowls LIV, LVII and LVIII.

 Composite box

 1985 World Series (4–3): Kansas City Royals (A.L.) over St. Louis Cardinals (N.L.)

 Broadcasting

 ABC televised the series, with play-by-play announcer Al Michaels and color commentators Jim Palmer and Tim McCarver.
 This was the first World Series broadcast for McCarver, who would go on to call a record 24 World Series telecasts with ABC, CBS and Fox.
 Howard Cosell was originally scheduled to be in the booth with Michaels and Palmer, but was removed from his assignment just prior to Game 1 because of the controversy surrounding his book I Never Played the Game.
+ABC's coverage was simulcast in Canada on the Global Television Network.

 CBS Radio broadcast the series nationally, with Jack Buck on play-by-play and Sparky Anderson providing color commentary.
-Locally, Royals' flagship station WIBW aired the games in Kansas City with Denny Matthews and Fred White alternating on play-by-play and color, while in St. Louis the Cardinals' flagship KMOX simulcast the CBS Radio coverage due to Buck's status as the team's primary local announcer during the regular season.
+Locally, Royals' flagship station WIBW (Topeka) aired the games in Kansas City with Denny Matthews and Fred White alternating on play-by-play and color, while in St. Louis the Cardinals' flagship KMOX simulcast the CBS Radio coverage due to Buck's status as the team's primary local announcer during the regular season, although regular analyst Mike Shannon was sidelined in favor of Anderson.